 For most of the analysis in this paper, we use the village as our unit of analysis and examine mean village-level indicators of both inputs and outcomes because a large number of new schools had been constructed between 2003 and 2010, including in villages that already had schools.
 This school construction resulted from a policy designed to improve school access by ensuring that every habitation with over 30 school-age children had a school within a distance of one kilometer.
-Thus, to ensure that our sample was representative in 2010, and at the same time amenable to panel data analysis relative to 2003, we constructed the panel at the village level, with a new representative sample of schools drawn in the sampled villages.13 All the results reported in this paper are population weighted and are thus representative of the relevant geographic unit (i.e., state or all-India).
+Thus, to ensure that our sample was representative in 2010, and at the same time amenable to panel data analysis relative to 2003, we constructed the panel at the village level, with a new representative sample of schools drawn in the sampled villages.
+All the results reported in this paper are population weighted and are thus representative of the relevant geographic unit (i.e., state or all-India).

-3 Summary Statistics
+3. Summary statistics

-3.1 Changes in Inputs
+3.1.
+Changes in inputs

 The data show considerable improvements in school inputs between 2003 and 2010 along three broad categories - teacher qualifications and working conditions, school facilities, and monitoring (Table 1 - Panels A-C).
-The fraction of teachers with a college degree increased from 41 to 58 percent, the fraction reporting that they were getting paid regularly rose from 49 to 78 percent, and the fraction reporting the existence of teacher recognition schemes rose from 50 to 81 percent.
-The fraction of teachers who report a formal teaching credential fell from 77 to 68 percent, largely due to a significant increase in the hiring of contract teachers (who are not required to have teaching credentials) in several large states.
-In our data, the fraction of teachers on a temporary contract or 'contract teachers' increased from 6 to 30 percent.
+The fraction of teachers with a college degree increased from 41 to 58%, the fraction reporting that they were getting paid regularly rose from 49 to 78%, and the fraction reporting the existence of teacher recognition schemes rose from 50 to 81%.
+The fraction of teachers who report a formal teaching credential fell from 77 to 68%, largely due to a significant increase in the hiring of contract teachers (who are not required to have teaching credentials) in several large states.
+In our data, the fraction of teachers on a temporary contract or 'contract teachers' increased from 6 to 30%.

 School facilities and infrastructure improved on almost every measure.
-The fraction of schools with toilets and electricity more than doubled (from 40 percent to 84 percent for toilets and 22 percent to 45 percent for electricity); the fraction of schools with functioning midday meal programs nearly quadrupled (from 22 percent to 79 percent); the fraction of schools with a library increased by over 35 percent (from 51 percent to 69 percent), and almost all schools now have access to drinking water (96 percent).
+The fraction of schools with toilets and electricity more than doubled (from 40% to 84% for toilets and 22% to 45% for electricity); the fraction of schools with functioning mid-day meal programs nearly quadrupled (from 22% to 79%); the fraction of schools with a library increased by over 35 %(from 51% to 69%), and almost all schools now have access to drinking water (96%).
 Initiatives outside the education ministry to increase road construction have also led to increased proximity of schools to paved roads increasing the accessibility of schools for teachers who choose to live farther away.
-Relative to the distribution observed in 2003, a summary index of school infrastructure improved by 0.9 standard deviations.14
+Relative to the distribution observed in 2003, a